Amy, Vicky, and Andy Child Pornography Victim Assistance Act of 2018

 The Amy, Vicky, and Andy Child Pornography Victim Assistance Act of 2018 (AVAA) is a United States federal law that changes how federal courts determine the amount of restitution victims of child pornography offenses receive.

 The AVAA responds to the United States Supreme Court's call on Congress to clarify the meaning of the restitution statute.
 It aims to create an effective system suited for the unique nature of child pornography crimes.
 It is codified in various sections of Title 18 and Title 34 of the United States Code.
 The primary section is 18 U.S.C. § 2259.
 The act became law on December 7, 2018.

 Provisions

-The AVAA adds four key protections for victims of child pornography offenses:
+The AVAA adds four key protections for victims of child pornography (also known as Child Sex Abuse Material, or CSAM) offenses: